 Downgrade to a different credit card

 Trying to trim your budget?
-Ask your issuer about changing products to a no-annual-fee credit card.
+Ask your issuer about changing to a no-annual-fee credit card.
 That move is unlikely to affect your credit score because:

 - Your utilization won’t change, provided you get the same credit limit for the new card.